bee-browser/bee/packages/jsparser/README.md

 ```

 See [src/lexer/Makefile](./src/lexer/Makefile) and [src/parser/Makefile](./src/parser/Makefile) for
-details of the code generation steps.
+details of the code generation.

 ## Acknowledgments